Terradue/app-package-training-bids23/docs/release/ci.md

 * LICENSE, the project license terms.
 For Open Source Licenses, the standard SPDX license names are used.
 For large software projects and developers, the REUSE (https://reuse.software/) process and tools can be an option to look at.
 * codemeta.json, a linked data metadata file that helps index the source code in the Software Heritage archive and provides an easy way to link to other related research outputs.

-The codemeta.json includes metadata information to support the Continous Integration phase and it is shown below:
+The codemeta.json includes metadata information to support the Continuous Integration phase and it is shown below:

 ```json linenums="1" title="codemeta.json"
 --8<--